 This section covers the park in its setting as an asset managed by Chelmsford City Council.
-The maps and drawings in the section help the reader to envisage the parks setting and location.

 Through the visual appearance of the park, range of facilities, standards of maintenance and ease of access we strive to make the park a place where people feel that that are in a cared for environment.